Last Updated: September 12, 2022

 Wisconsin's 1332 Waiver for State Innovation: Wisconsin Healthcare Stability Plan

-A 1332 Waiver permits states to pursue innovative strategies to ensure residents have access to affordable health insurance options.
+A 1332 Waiver permits states to pursue innovative strategies to ensure residents have access to affordable health insurance options and to control costs.

 Letter of Approval